ozohad/thermal-control/README.md

 Description:
-The thermal zone binds PWM control and the temperature measure from the transceivers and from the ASIC (swictch ambient).
+The thermal zone binds PWM control and the temperature measure from the transceivers and from the ASIC (switch ambient).
 Kernel algorithm uses step wise policy.It creates the set of thermal zones, where each relevant thermal sensor is bound to the same PWM control.
 For details, please refer to kernel documentation file: